 Good to know

-My kids are grown up now, but it seems very family friendly, perhaps echoing the building’s origins in the early 1800s as a pavilion for the young Habsburg boys to play and exercise in.
+My kids are grown up now, but everything seems very family friendly, perhaps echoing the building’s origins in the early 1800s as a pavilion for the young Habsburg boys to play and exercise in.

 There’s a “parking space” for prams, a microwave for warming milk, an outdoor baby changing table, and a kiddy’s play area off to one side.
 Oh, and a deck chair-strewn glade for “older kiddies” to forget the stress of modern life and regress into the optimism of more innocent times.

-NB: The Jausen Station closes over winter, so may not be available if you’re in Vienna between late October and early March.
+NB: The Jausen Station closes over winter, so might not be available if you’re in Vienna between late October and early March.
 Since it’s embedded in the Schönbrunn park it doesn’t stay open ’til late, either.

 How to get to Landtmann’s Jausen Station